sass/sass/accepted/color-4-new-spaces.md

     > Doing this late in the process allows us to throw any obvious syntax
     > errors, even for colors that can't be fully resolved during compilation.

-* If the length of `channels` is not equal 3, throw an error.
+* If the length of `channels` is not 3, throw an error.

   > Once special values have been handled, any colors remaining should have
   > exactly the expected number of channels.